zecarrera/python-pytest-example/README.md

 ## How to run tests
+### Using pyCharm
-If using pyCharm, you can either right-click the file name and select run tests OR within the test file click the Run Icon.
+- right-click the file name and select run tests
+- click the run icon shown beside the method definition

-If running the tests from the terminal you can do.
+### Running from the terminal

+- Run all existing tests -> `pytest`
-`pytest tests/test_my_functions.py`
+- Run specific test file -> `pytest tests/test_my_functions.py`

-If you want any print statements or logging to be output to the terminal you can add `-s` parameter, which will enable all output to be displayed even if a test passes.
+- Enable print statements and logging to be output even for passing tests -> `pytest tests/test_my_functions.py -s`
+- Run tests with specifc TAG -> `pytest -m "slow"`

 ## References